apache/beam/website/www/site/content/en/documentation/ml/about-ml.md

 ### Unable to batch tensor elements

 RunInference uses dynamic batching.
-However, the RunInference API cannot batch tensor elements of different sizes, so samples passed to the RunInferene transform must be the same dimension or length.
+However, the RunInference API cannot batch tensor elements of different sizes, so samples passed to the `RunInference` transform must be the same dimension or length.
 If you provide images of different sizes or word embeddings of different lengths, the following error might occur:

 `
 File "/beam/sdks/python/apache_beam/ml/inference/pytorch_inference.py", line 232, in run_inference